byceps/byceps/README.rst

 Internet and locally as an intranet system, for both organizers and attendees.

-The system incorporates both experience from more than 15 years of organizing LAN parties as well as concepts and source code developed for more than a decade.
+The system incorporates experience from almost 25 years of organizing LAN parties as well as concepts and source code developed for more than a decade.

 Parties using BYCEPS: